 The Cochrane group, which has carried out clinical research, discovered that the best results came from those smaller oscillating toothbrush heads Oral-B offer.

 That being said, Sonicare is really not far behind and still offers some great options.

-You have a built in 2 minute timer and 30 second pacer to ensure you brush for the right amount of time.
+Built-in is a 2 minute timer and 30 second pacer to encourage you to brush for the right amount of time and evenly.

 From a full charge of the battery you will get 2+ weeks of usage.